opentankformat/website/README.md

 # website
-The site for the Open Tank Format Workgroup
+The repository holding the content of the Open Tank Format Workgroup website.